Title of the project

 The goal of this project is to provide fundamental performance models for these interactive applications and the operation of underlying networked systems.
 In contrast to state-of-the-art, our key approach is to capture the essential trade-offs through a novel notion of utility of the received information over time, and subsequently to strive for system optimizations.
 Central to our application are novel sampling policies, which we derive by leveraging Markov Decision Processes.
 By this, we aim at providing a cornerstone for the design of future networked systems exposed to interactive applications.

-Professor, Division of Electrical Engineering and Computer Science at KTH, Member of the Executive Committee, Associate Director, Partner Programme, Member of Working group Cooperate at Digital Futures, Digital Futures fellow+46 8 790 88 19
+Professor, Division of Electrical Engineering and Computer Science at KTH, Member of the Executive Committee, Associate Director Partner Programme, Member of Working group Cooperate, Co-PI of research project Towards Safe Smart Construction: Algorithms, Digital Twins and Infrastructures, Digital Futures fellow, Digital Futures Faculty+46 8 790 88 19